dahlia/logtape/README.md

 See also [`getFileSink()`] function and [`FileSinkOptions`] interface in the API reference for more details.

+> [!NOTE]
+> On Deno, you need to have the `--allow-write` flag and the `--unstable-fs`
+> flag to use the file sink.

 [`getFileSink()`]: https://jsr.io/@logtape/logtape/doc/~/getFileSink
 [`FileSinkOptions`]: https://jsr.io/@logtape/logtape/doc/~/FileSinkOptions

 ### Rotating file sink

 > [!NOTE]
-> File sink is unavailable in the browser environment.
+> Rotating file sink is unavailable in the browser environment.

 A rotating file sink is a file sink that rotates log files.
 It creates a new log file when the current log file reaches a certain size.
 Here's an example